-The Leonard Gelfand Center for Service Learning & Outreach supports activities that enable Carnegie Mellon students, faculty and staff to use their energy and expertise to improve the quality of life or solve problems in the community.
-We assist with partnership development with individuals, school districts and organizations in southwestern Pennsylvania and beyond to design and implement programs and service learning course activities.
+The Leonard Gelfand Center for Service Learning & Outreach supports activities that enable Carnegie Mellon students, faculty and staff to use their energy and expertise to improve the quality of life, motivate learners of all ages, or solve problems in the community.
+We assist with partnership development with individuals, school districts and organizations in Pennsylvania and beyond to design and implement programs and service learning course activities.
+STEM education outreach programs are our priority.

 Carnegie Mellon Outreach Center Named for Chagrin Falls Resident Leonard Gelfand